 Irish immigrants found that pork was actually more expensive than corned beef when they arrived in the US.
 So what was a luxury food back in Ireland, now was affordable to the Irish immigrants.

 They paired corned beef with cabbage.
-Cabbage was traditionally served with salted pork back in Ireland, and it was also inexpensive.
-So when Enjoy this delicious pair for dinner when celebrating St. Patrick’s Day!
+Cabbage was traditionally served with salted pork back in Ireland.
+Cabbage is also inexpensive.
+So enjoy this delicious pair for dinner when celebrating St. Patrick's Day!

 You will want to read this amazing article called "The History of Corned Beef: From Irish Export to St. Patrick's Favorite" by Gerard Paul of ManyEats.com.
 This article is a deep dive into the history of corned beef and is absolutely fascinating!

 How To Make Corned Beef On Your Stove Top

 There are several ways to prepare corned beef.
 The recipe in this post addresses cooking it on your stovetop.

 In this method, you simply place the uncooked corned beef in a deep stock pot.
 Add the spices from the spice packet (many packs of corned beef include a spice packet), along with a bay leaf and a beef stock cube or some beef bouillon.

 If your corned beef does not come with a spice packet, then you can use pickling spices instead.
 You can get this at your local grocery store or here on Amazon.

 Bring to the boil, and then simmer for approximately one hour per pound of corned beef, or until it is fork tender.

 Please note that brisket requires cooking on a low heat for a good amount of time to get it to turn out nice and tender.
 Brisket on a high heat will turn out tough and chewy and no one desires that! 😅